Canteen’s Siona Hardy awarded Churchill Fellowship

 Churchill Fellowships, which involve an extensive application and interview process, offer recipients the opportunity to travel overseas for four-to-eight weeks to explore a topic or issue they are passionate about.
 Churchill Fellows design their own projects to investigate international best practice and innovation that can then be shared, and subsequently applied, here in Australia.

-By investigating successful global AYA cancer survivorship models, it is Siona’s intention to share her findings via reports to the National Youth Cancer Services teams; presentations to Queensland Health and Canteen., and social media content.
+By investigating successful global AYA cancer survivorship models, it is Siona’s intention to share her findings via reports to the National Youth Cancer Services teams; presentations to Queensland Health and Canteen, and social media content.

 It is her hope these learnings will contribute to long-term positive impacts for AYA cancer survivors in Australia, with the eventual establishment of better support services for this cohort.